Otto09/MyWebsite1.2/README.md

 ###`MyWebsite`
-Website worked out with JAVASCRIPT, W3.CSS, CSS3 and HTML5, on WAMP.
+Website worked out with PHP, PHPMailer and SMTP, JAVASCRIPT, W3.CSS, CSS3 and HTML5, on WAMP.